How Much Does Landscaping Cost?

 - Staining existing decking.

-The £50-£60 price range is the minimum you can expect to pay for a landscaped garden, but the focus will be on the green items such as lawns and flowerbeds, most of the plants used won’t be established but will be young.
+The £50-£60 price range is the minimum you can expect to pay for a landscaped garden, but based on the projects I’ve seen and have been involved in, I’m sure that the focus will be on the green items such as lawns and flowerbeds and most of the plants used won’t be established but will be young.
 There won’t be sufficient funds to lay expensive patios, driveways or replace all of the fences, for example.

 £100-£125 Per Square Metre

-This is a more realistic price range for a professionally landscaped, yet still somewhat basic, garden.
+I feel that this is a more realistic price range for a professionally landscaped, yet from projects I’ve seen completed, it’s still a somewhat basic garden.

 At £100-£125 per square metre, you can expect a new lawn, artificial grass, more expensive plants and more of the “hard” items such as: